 Microwave Egg Whites

-You can make 1 to 3 with this timing, whisked in that bowl for this timing.
+You can make 1 to 3 with the below 1 minute (or so) timing.
 Beyond that you may need to increase the timing by 10 seconds or so.
 You should be able to see thru the window in the front so keep an eye on them because it gets done fast either way.

 separating an egg